lllohr/Ocean_Plastic_Pollution/README.md

 ## Dashboard
-- Interactive dashboard was created in Tableau
+- [Interactive dashboard](https://public.tableau.com/app/profile/andrea.lee.dacy/viz/Ocean_Plastic_723/OceanPlasticPollutionOverview) was created in Tableau

 ## Analysis Results

 We found the countries that had the highest amounts of mismanaged plastic waste.

-Recommendations and improvements for future analysis:
+# Recommendations and improvements for future analysis:
 - Having more time in discovering data sets
 - Choosing more robust data sets so that machine learning models are more effective
 - Examine how much waste countries export to other countries
+- Find data on the types of plastic pollution found in areas outside of Europe
 - Additional predictions considering [The Ocean Cleanup](https://theoceancleanup.com/)'s efforts of removing ocean garbage and intercepting river waste from entering oceans